joethorley/DFOsamplestats/README.md

 It is worth noting that `rate2_power()`, which is a wrapper on `stats::power.prop.test()`, uses a heuristic to calculate the power.
-As a result it is quicker but less reliable at small sample sizes than `rate2_power_analysis()` which performs a full power analysis although calculation of the p-values assumes that the likelihood profile is normally distributed.
+As a result it is quicker but less reliable at small sample sizes than `rate2_power_analysis()` which performs a full power analysis (although calculation of the p-values still assumes that the likelihood profile is normally distributed).

-To understand why consider the fact that it is not possible to get a significant result with just 5 samples.
+To understand why `rate2_power()` is unreliable at small sample sizes consider the fact that it is not possible to get a significant result with just 5 samples yet it estimates the power to be 0.39 with 5 samples and a rate of 0.1!

 ``` r
 rate_effect(0, 5)